themancalledjakob/kabk_imd_19_posenet/README.md

 `kill -9 67832`

 then try again.
 Should you have trouble with this, a simple reboot will fix it as well.

+## you can run everything, you get no errors, but somehow the examples do not react on the camera.
+Probably you have the posenet camera tracker running in a hidden tab.
+The posenet camera tracker has(!) to be in focus a.k.a. visible, otherwise it's execution is paused and nothing is happening.

 - let me know when you run into other errors or troubles!
 I will put here a FAQ :-)